Certification & Courses

 - While mentorship hours are waived, exempted candidates must still successfully complete the final video evaluation to demonstrate competency in SFIC certification requirements.
 Review the practical evaluation rubric.

-- Failure to meet these competencies means you have to begin the mentorship process again.
+- Failure to meet these competencies means you have to begin the traditional mentorship process.

 By implementing this exemption policy, the CCAA ensures that highly qualified individuals can streamline their certification process while maintaining the high standards of the SFIC program.